 A guide to help people whose pets are nearing the end of their lives to help them decide when to let them go.

 Anticipatory grief is the fear of losing a dog.
 It is often felt when a dog is diagnosed with a terminal condition such as cancer or with aging, geriatric dogs.
-Preliminarily grieving the loss of a dog doesn't have to be a negative experience, it can be turned into a proactive experience.
+Preliminarily mourning doesn't have to be a negative experience, it can be turned into a proactive experience.

 Saying goodbye to a pet is part of loving them.
 The grief is real, but as with any loss, the right song can play a role in getting through it.
 Here are some songs to help.